- Resources Hub

 This is a common question we run into, and it’s easy to see why.
-People put a lot of time and effort into the webinar itself, but they often overlook one of the most important elements - promoting it.
+People put a lot of time and effort into the webinar itself, but they often overlook one of the most important elements: promoting it.

-A key component of any webinar programme and plan is the marketing aspect, which isn't just sending an email invite and event reminder.
+A key component of any webinar programme and plan is the promotional aspect, which isn't just sending an email invite and event reminder.
 Promoting your webinar, just like putting it together, requires a plan especially if one of your main goals is lead generation.